TrueWatcher/php_LTforum/README.md

 Add all your other users with their passwords.
 Remove user admin/admin ( to remove a user through AdminPanel you need his/her password ).
 Click "Log out" and try your new administrator on backend and new users on frontend.
-You may also want to add your own welcome message and remove the automatic one ( Delete block from 1 to 1 ), or simply change it in-place through AdminPanel ( Edit any message id=1 ).
+You may also want to add your own welcome message and remove the automatic one through the AdminPanel ( Delete message block from 1 to 1 ), or simply change it in-place ( Edit any message id=1 ).

 If your have enough rights to set up HTTPS, your are advised to do it ;).
 If HTTPS is unavailable, it's recommended to enforce JS-Digest authentication: